-IPSWICH HE OLDEST PROVINCIAL CITY in Queensland, Ipswich has a rich history.
-Established in 1827 as a convict outstation for quarrying limestone and farming, Ipswich became a busy port on the Bremer River and grew in importance with the development of its coal mines and railways.
-Renowned for its architectural, natural and cultural heritage, Ipswich still operates from many of its historical buildings and homes, with more than 6,000 heritage-listed sites.
-There are also some charming townships within the western rural areas.
+IPSWICH HE OLDEST PROVINCIAL CITY in Queensland, Ipswich was etablished in 1827 as a convict outstation for quarrying limestone and farming.
+It became a busy port on the Bremer River and grew in importance with the development of coal mines and railways.
+The city has more than 6,000 heritage-listed sites, and there are also some charming townships within the western rural areas.
 Discover Ipswich's heritage through the historical parks and gardens, galleries and antique stores that scatter the city.
 HERITAGE Ipswich Antique Centre is a multi-dealer antique centre in the 1895 Heritage-listed Congregational Sunday School Hall.
-The centre is air-conditioned and its ever-changing collections ranges from Australian and English antiques to retro furniture to jewellery and glassware.
-86 East Street, Ipswich. ipswichantiquecentre.com.au Top of Town is a historic stretch of Brisbane Street bordered by Ellenborough and Waghorn Streets, with cafes, restaurants, vintage stores, boutiques, homewares and collectibles on offer.
+Its everchanging collections ranges from Australian and English antiques to retro furniture to jewellery and glassware.
+86 East Street, Ipswich. ipswichantiquecentre.com.au Top of Town is a historic stretch of Brisbane Street bordered by Ellenborough and Waghorn Streets, with cafes, restaurants, vintage stores, boutiques and collectibles on offer.
 Original shop facades and heritage buildings include the Old Flour Mill Building, designed by George Brockwell Gill, which is now a retail centre.
 Cooneana Heritage Centre is the place to learn about Ipswich's mining history.
-Home to the Ipswich Historical Society, the centre contains historical photographs, artefacts and mining displays that reflect the town's convict past.
-1041 Redbank Plains Rd, New Chum. ipswichhistoricalsociety.com The Queens Park Heritage Trail takes in 20 points of interest within the park.
-Each stop has an audio file that can be downloaded to a mobile phone. ipswichheritagetrails.com.au Ipswich Art Gallery, housed in the old town hall, has a collection of over 2,000 works and presents a program of changing exhibitions and heritage displays, performances and workshops.
-Nicholas Street, d'Arcy Doyle Place, Ipswich City. ipswichartgallery.qld.gov.au The Workshops Rail Museum is an awardwinning museum, once the workplace of 3,000 railway workers.
-It features beautifully restored locomotives, Queensland's largest model railway and interactive exhibitions.
-North Street, North Ipswich. theworkshops.qm.qld.gov.au
+Home to the Ipswich Historical Society, the centre contains historical photographs, artefacts and mining displays.
+1041 Redbank Plains Rd, New Chum. ipswichhistoricalsociety.com Explore the City of Ipswich's history with one of its self-guided heritage trails and tours. discoveripswich.com.au/heritage-trails-youcan-explore-in-ipswich Ipswich Art Gallery, in the old town hall, has a collection of over 2,000 works and presents a program of exhibitions and heritage displays, performances and workshops.
+Nicholas Street, d'Arcy Doyle Place, Ipswich City. ipswichartgallery.qld.gov.au The Workshops Rail Museum features beautifully restored locomotives, Queensland's largest model railway and interactive exhibitions.
+North Street, North Ipswich. museum.qld.gov. au/rail-workshops.